tethysplatform/tethys/docs/tutorials/key_concepts/new_app_project.rst

-For convenience, all paths in the following tutorials will be given relative to the :term:`app package` directory.
+For simplicity, all paths in the following tutorials will be given relative to the :term:`app package` directory.
 For example:

 .. code-block:: bash